What is Issues Management in Public Relations?

 Monitoring the issues

 Traditional media is still seen as a prestigious source.
-But it’s social media that’s been the game-changer as its more immediate and has removed any guesswork around stakeholder sentiment.
-Social media has made it easier for PRs to research and identify issues, monitor what’s said, work through a solution, then manage the issues more effectively and more consistently.
+But, as we’ve seen, social media is a game-changer, as it’s more immediate and has removed any guesswork around stakeholder sentiment.
+Social media has made it easier for PRs like me to research and identify issues, monitor what’s said, work through a solution, then manage the issues more effectively and more consistently.

 It’s easy to see how an organisation has responded to a crisis, during and after the event.
-As we’re aware, some organisations handle it better than others.
+As we know, some organisations handle it better than others.

 But it’s harder to analyse issues management case studies, as process documents and plans are, by their very nature, internal documents and not for public consumption.

 But back in 2016, a whistle-blower at Coca-Cola leaked a series of documents relating to Coca-Cola’s approach to potential policy changes e.g. more tax on soda, and their issues management process to deal with that.
-The plan, developed by a senior manager at Coca-Cola responsible for EU government relations, categorises its priorities into main areas called ‘Fight Back’, ‘Prepare’, or ‘Monitor’ based on the policy’s impact on Coca-Cola’s sales and the likelihood of the policy passing.
+The plan, developed by a senior manager at Coca-Cola responsible for EU government relations, categorised the company’s priorities into main areas called ‘Fight Back’, ‘Prepare’, and ‘Monitor’ based on the policy’s impact on Coca-Cola’s sales and the likelihood of the policy passing.

-Why having an issues management process is vital
+Why having an issues management process in place is vital

-As a PR, issues management is about looking for emerging issues that can affect the client’s organisation.
+As a PR pro, my issues management expertise is about looking for emerging issues that can affect my clients’ organisations.
 But it’s also about building long-term, trusting relationships with stakeholders such as employees, customers and investors, as well as external public bodies, both at a government and grass roots level.